Section 15 – Equality rights

 The first inquiry (whether the law creates a distinction based on a ground) can be seen as imposing a threshold requirement in that a claim will fail if the claimant cannot demonstrate that a government law or action withholds a benefit that is provided to others or imposes a burden that is not imposed on others, based on an enumerated or analogous ground (Reference re Same-Sex Marriage, 3 S.C.R.
 698; Auton, supra).

-To date, the Supreme Court has held that the following are grounds analogous to those enumerated in subsection 15 (1):
+To date, the Supreme Court has held that the following are grounds analogous to those enumerated in section 15 (1):

 - Non-citizenship (Andrews, supra; Lavoie v.
 Canada, 1 S.C.R.
 769);